tripdatabase/tripclick/index.md

 2. TripClick IR Benchmark
 3. TripClick Training Package for Deep Learning Models

-One or more of the listed above can be requested for free via an email: [contact person](mailto:contact@person.com?subject=[TripClick]%20Data%20Request).
+One or more of the listed above can be requested for free via an email: [jon.brassey@tripdatabase.com](mailto:jon.brassey@tripdatabase.com?subject=[TripClick]%20Data%20Request).
 <br>Please, **specify needed data packages and intended use of the data**.

 Below we describe contents of each package in detail.